Important Texas Workers’ Comp Deadlines

 These are just some of the different deadlines that you need to meet.
 It is very important that you do not miss any deadline or you could end up jeopardizing the ability to get the benefits you deserve.

-Abbott & Associates L.L.C. attorneys have helped many clients in Houston and surrounding areas with workers’ compensation claims.
+Abbott & Associates L.L.C. attorneys have helped many clients in Texas with workers’ compensation claims.
 We will be there for you every step of the way, advising you of your rights and obligations and fighting to get you the full amount of workers’ compensation benefits available to you.
-Call today to schedule a consultation and learn more about how our Houston work injury lawyers can help you.
+Call today to schedule a consultation and learn more about how our Texas work injury lawyers can help you.